AlirezaJav/IRPC-Dataset/README.md

 <b>Originals and Normals</b>
 </p>
 <p>
 Original point clouds and normals are uploaded.
 For objective metric evaluations, normals provided in Normals folder have to be used.
 Only in case of 12 bit data, Since V-PCC only codes 10-bit data, original point clouds are voxelized to 10-bit and also added to repository to be used for V-PCC decoded data.
-Normals for these point clouds are estimated using Point Cloud Library (PCL) 16 nearest neighbors as suggeste in MPEG N16716.
+Normals for these point clouds are estimated using Point Cloud Library (PCL) 16 nearest neighbors as suggested in MPEG N16716.

 </p>